5 Ways to Build a Grading System for Student Success

 Allowing a student to retake a summative exam is a polarizing issue.

-In my class grading system, students’ summative assessments are weighted to equal 85% of their total grade.
+For example, in one class grading system, students’ summative assessments are weighted to equal 85% of their total grade.
 So, when a summative assessment does not go well, their grade suffers immensely.
-I allow my students to retake these assessments, but only if they have completed all of their other formative assessments with a cumulative score of at least 70%.
+An educator can allow their students to retake these assessments, but only if they have completed all of their other formative assessments with a cumulative score of at least 70%.

-This immediately reduced the number of retakes in my class since most students who have met this prerequisite are already well-prepared to succeed on the summative assessment on their first try.
+This immediately reduces the number of retakes in the class since most students who have met this prerequisite are already well-prepared to succeed on the summative assessment on their first try.

-However, if a student is not happy with their summative assessment grade, I give them a completely different (though similar) summative assessment to retake that measures the same concepts.
+However, if a student is not happy with their summative assessment grade, the educator can give them a completely different (though similar) summative assessment to retake that measures the same concepts.

 And, if students choose to go ahead with a retake, they don’t get to pick from their best score; they will receive the retake score, even if it is lower.
 After all, if the student did worse on the retake, then there is a clear disconnect in learning that needs to be addressed with the student.